nathanlem1/GM-PHD-Tracker/README.md

 ## Tracking Data
 We used [MOT16](https://motchallenge.net/data/MOT16/), [MOT17](https://motchallenge.net/data/MOT17/),
-[MOT20](https://motchallenge.net/data/MOT20/) and [[HiEve](http://humaninevents.org/) benchmark data sets.
-Download these datasets and put them in `data` folder under the `GM-PHD-Tracker`.
+[MOT20](https://motchallenge.net/data/MOT20/) and [HiEve](http://humaninevents.org/) benchmark data sets.
+Download these datasets from their corresponding links and put them in `data` folder under the `GM-PHD-Tracker`.

 ## Track
-To perfrom tracking, you need to download the reid model from [here](https://drive.google.com/file/d/1XWXzfcSrE2ie9TSGlIqQEeFfXE2lMmDe/view?usp=drive_link) and put in `model` folder under the `GM-PHD-Tracker`.
+To perfrom tracking, you need to download the reid model from [here](https://drive.google.com/file/d/1XWXzfcSrE2ie9TSGlIqQEeFfXE2lMmDe/view?usp=drive_link) and put it in `model` folder under the `GM-PHD-Tracker`.
 Then run the following code on terminal:

 `python tracker.py --base_data' ./data --base_result ./result ----reid_path ./model/reid_resnet34.pth --detections_type " "`

 There are two detection types to use: using MOT Challenge and HiEve public detections OR YOLOv8 custom detections.
 Please look into the code for more details.

 ## Evaluate
-To evaluate on MOT16, MOT17, MOT20 or HiEve train datasets, you can the following code on terminal:
+To evaluate on MOT16, MOT17, MOT20 or HiEve train datasets, you can run the following code on terminal:

 `python evaluate.py --base_data' ./data --base_result ./result`